Home Tutor Volunteer teach Bethany Aitken decided on as youngest finalist for National Volunteer Week award

 by Lisa A. Yeager

-• “I think I’ve individually grown highly over the last 365 days and have amassed some excellent studies,” she said.
+• “I think I’ve grown highly over the last 365 days and have amassed some excellent studies,” she said.

-• “I bore in mind when I commenced, the children were so quiet and lacked plenty of confidence.
+• “I bore in mind when I commenced; the children were so quiet and lacked plenty of confidence.

 • As an aspiring teacher studying a bachelor of Primary Education at UTAS’ Cradle Coast Campus, Miss Aitken stated the chance to work as a volunteer coach to assist children in want became a “perfect fit.”